 Note: Submissions that do not meet the requirements outlined in these instructions, and with any missing documents, un-ticked boxes and/or missing signatures, will not be accepted.
 Pages in excess of page limits outlined will not be provided to the assessors.

 3.2 ONLINE SUBMISSION REQUIREMENT

-Online submission of nominations is via the 2021 AAUT Awards Portal (https://aaut.sparkplus.com.au) by the ICO.
+Online submission of nominations is via the 2024 AAUT Awards Portal by the ICO.